MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 8. [Measuring Success](#measuring-success)
    - Metrics and key performance indicators to evaluate the platform’s effectiveness.
 9. [Launching](#launching)
-   - Roll-out strategy and communication plan with stakeholders and users.
+   - Roll-out strategy and communication plan with stakeholders and members.

 This document serves as a guide for the development team, stakeholders, and contributors, ensuring a clear understanding of the project's goals and requirements as we move towards the September 1 launch of the MyLife Member Services Platform alpha version.